Skating Activities

 • Bench areas and designated dressing rooms are available for use during skates.

 • Payment is required at the Customer Service desk before you may participate in a program.
+Admission sales start 15 minutes before the scheduled start time on a first-come, first-served basis.

 • It is recommended that parents/guardians of children 12 years and under remain on-site and do not leave children unattended.